orourkeshea/sheaorourke.github.io/my-portfolio/galleries/lny.md

 <h2>Notes</h2>
 <p>This was the second book I did with borderless printing without initially understanding that I had a setting wrong on my printer causing the spine/gutter to be misalined (not centered).
 This causes that cut off line look in the spreads.
 <br><br>
-In the retrospect the prints/edit were a bit too contrasty for my liking.
+In  retrospect the prints/edit are a bit too contrasty for my liking.
 However I still like the cover design!</p>
 <h2>Process</h2>
 <div class="mobile-centered-slider">
 {% include number-gallery-slider.html